 - To use whole canned anchovies, rinse gently in cold water.
 Peel off the fillet from one side and then remove the backbone and tail from the other fillet.
 Rinse again.
 The skin is edible and rarely worth the trouble to remove.

 - Unopened canned anchovies are fine on the shelf up to 1 year.
 Once opened, be sure they are covered in oil in a sealed container and refrigerate.
 Use within two months.

 - Treat fresh anchovies as you would sardines or herring for cooking purposes.

 - Fresh and canned or salted anchovies are not interchangeable in recipes, so be sure you have the right ingredient before beginning.

-• On the average, there are 10 fresh anchovies to the pound.
+- On average, there are 10 fresh anchovies to the pound.

-• Anchovies work well to flavor tomato sauces, fish sauces, salad dressings, vegetables, chicken, and lamb.
+- Anchovies work well to flavor tomato sauces, fish sauces, salad dressings, vegetables, chicken, and lamb.
 A little goes a long way.

 - Capers and olives are particularly good partners with anchovies.